 What is Alzheimer’s Disease?

-Alzheimer’s disease is a type of dementia that affects a person’s cognitive abilities, such as his or her critical thinking skills and ability to recall memories.
+Alzheimer’s disease is a type of dementia that affects a person’s cognitive abilities, such as his or her critical thinking skills and the ability to recall memories.
 It also causes behavioral issues and affects a person’s communication skills, making it difficult for a person diagnosed with Alzheimer’s disease to perform daily tasks.

 Approximately 60 to 80 percent of dementia patients are diagnosed with Alzheimer’s disease, making it the most common form of dementia and the sixth leading cause of death in the U.S.